minfanzhang/modiface-real-time-face-recognition/README.md

 Direct Camera Detection: users turn on their cameras and the system captures the faces that appear in the camera in real time.

-Detection in Pre-recorded Videos: users provide pre-recorded videos and the system captures the faces in the video and render the predicitons in real time.
+Detection in Pre-recorded Videos: users provide pre-recorded videos and the system captures the faces in the video and render the predicitons in real time with the predicitons rendered on the screen.

+## How to Run the Project

+use 'python3 face_detection.py' (or 'python face_detection.py' if your python version is 3 by default) to run the project with the default settings.

+And the optional parameters are as follows:

+--face_detector_type: choose which of the three models (S3FD, BlazeFace, Naive) to use, available options are 'sfd', 'blazeface' and 'naive', default value is 'blazeface'

+--pre_recorded_video_for_detection: choose whether we want to detect in the pre-recorded video or using the camera directly.
+Do not provide this parameter if you want to use the camera directly, and provide the location of the video if you want to detect in a video (try '--pre_recorded_video_for_detection pre_recorded_video_for_test.mp4' to see how this works as an exmaple!).
+Default value is None.

+--casc_path: casc file for the naive model, I have set this up and you do not need to provide this usually.

+--max_num_frames: maximum number of frames processed before we stop the program, can be adjusted based on how long you want to use the detector.

 ### `Number of briefcases to choose from:`